juifa-tsai/workbook_MachineLearning/Python_ML_SR/README.md

 # Machine Learning in Python Practice
 Follow the book written by Sebastian Raschka.
 The programing languge focus on Python, and the tool of machine learning is `Scikit-learn`.
-The another tool called `jupyter` is used for demonstrating the process of machine learning from data.
+The another tool, called `jupyter`, is used for demonstrating the process of machine learning from data.
 Following has some scripts and documentation are helpful during programing.
 * [command.md](command.md) : shows the common and useful command lines.
 * [py2ipy.py](py2ipy.py) : convert .py to .ipynb.